bestia-dev-archived/cargo_crev_reviews_workspace/cargo_crev_reviews/README.md

 ## common structs - common_structs_mod.rs

 Common structures between backend and frontend.
 It is kind of a contract for communication.
-All in 100% rust language.
+All in 100% Rust language.
 One automation task keeps in sync the backend and frontend module.
 TODO: Using structs is not generic enough.
 Most of the time I need then name of a field.
 Because with the name I can bind in different scenarios.
 Using structs I don't have the name of the field at runtime.
 I think I will ditch most of the structs to have just a plain old flat text with QVS21.
 Inside that text every field will have a slice and a name.
 And I can then use that in runtime for bindings.

 ## cargo-crev integration